The Hesse Pencil Variety: Plane Cubics

-Thus, the table shows that all the orbits in $N$ lie in the closure of $O(\langle x^3+y^3+z^3,xyz\rangle )$, and we can conclude that $H_8=N$.
-Moreover, from the rank analysis of the Jacobian matrix, it follows that the singular locus of this variety consists of the two orbits $O(\langle x^2y,x^2z\rangle)$ and $O(\langle x^3,x^2y\rangle)$, of dimension $4$ and $3$, respectively.
-The proof of Theorem \ref{teoS=N} is now complete. \end{proof}
+For completeness, we report in the following table the degeneration families of the last two orbits considered.
+Thus, we have proved that all the orbits contained in $N$ lie in the closure of $O(\langle x^3+y^3+z^3, xyz\rangle)$, and therefore we conclude that $H_8 = N$.\\ The statement about the singular locus follows from Proposition~\ref{numerofinitoorbite}, where we show that the singular locus of $N$ is given by the two claimed orbits, together with the fact that $N$ is reduced, as shown at the end of Section~\ref{sectionR}.
+This completes the proof of Theorem~\ref{teoS=N}. \end{proof}

+\begin{oss} The canonical class $K_{H_8}$ remains unknown.
+Since $H_8$ is not a complete intersection, the adjunction formula cannot be applied, unlike in the case of binary quartics (see Remark~\ref{canonicalbundlequartiche}).
+A computational approach was also attempted, but the complexity of the equations involved did not allow us to obtain a result. \end{oss}